wp-plugins/inline-comments/readme.txt

 Inline Comments adds your comment system to the side of paragraphs, headlines and other sections (like headlines and images) of your post.

 == Description ==
 Inline Comments adds your comment system to the side of paragraphs, headlines and other sections (like headlines and images) of your post.

 It performs native with WordPress comments.
+The comment area is shown when you click the comment count bubbles (left or right) beside any section.

 Get more information and test a demo on the developer’s website:

 [kevinw.de/inline-comments](http://kevinw.de/inline-comments)

 == Installation ==